What is the hardest part of being a recruiter?

 This can be stressful for recruiters, as you may feel the need to reply instantly, despite not being at work.
 Sometimes, depending on the situation, you may need to reply to an email the evening before a next-day interview or answer an urgent query for a candidate.

 It's important to note that this isn't encouraged unless absolutely necessary, but if you're a senior recruiter, you may find that you have to work overtime or at inconsistent hours more frequently.
-Being a senior or specialist recruiter does have its rewards, however!

-There are many reasons why recruiters may struggle with their work/life balance.
+There are many reasons why recruiters may struggle with their work-life balance:

 We always recommend frequent breaks, walks, talks with colleagues, and enjoyable lunch breaks to split up the working day.